The Software Development Life Cycle & Application Security

 OWASP Application Security Verification Standard (ASVS)

 The current version of the Standard is 4.01 updated as of March 2019.
 The ASVS project has been running for over 10 years and is actively maintained.
-It is adjusted as needed as processes and technology changes.
+It is adjusted as needed as processes and technology change.

 The ASVS has two main goals, helping organizations develop and maintain secure applications and allowing security service and tool vendors to align their offerings.

-The 3 Levels of ASVS
+The 3 Levels of ASVS are Important to the Software Development Life Cycle

 To help better align guidance with business requirements the ASVS has three levels each with increasing security depth: